The cosmic QCD transition for large lepton flavour asymmetries: Conclusions

-However, we also showed that our current method is not capable to be applied to lepton flavour asymmetries which imply \textit{significantly} larger values of $\mu_B$ and $\mu_Q$ than already studied in our prvious work \cite{Wygas:2018otj}.
+However, we also showed that our current method is not capable to be applied to lepton flavour asymmetries which imply \textit{significantly} larger values of $\mu_B$ and $\mu_Q$ than already studied in our previous work \cite{Wygas:2018otj}.
 When the electric charge chemical potential exceeds the pion mass, a Bose-Einstein condensation of pions might form.
-In practice, this simply means that our assumption of a Bose-Einstein distribution for pions is not valid anymore.
-This could possibly be circumvented by replacing the current thermodynamic quantities of pions in our method by the ones calculated for a pion condensate in \cite{Brandt:2017oyy}.
+For both scenarios of equal and unequal asymmetries we determined under which conditions this may happen.
+While the possible formation of a pion condensate is a phenomenon that must be explored further \footnote{See \cite{Vovchenko:2020crk} for a study of the signal in primordial gravitational waves from a pion condensate.}, in practice for our method it simply implies that our treatment of the low-momentum modes of pions is not sufficient any longer.
+This could be circumvented by including the possibility of a pion condensate into our method.
 However, the more serious restriction to our method comes from the applicability of a Taylor expansion, in which we use lattice QCD susceptibilities.
 We showed that for $|l_{\mu}| \gtrsim 4 \times 10^{-2}$ the chemical potentials become as large that $p_2^{\mathrm{QCD}}(T,\mu) > 0.1 \cdot p_0^{\mathrm{QCD}}(T)$, i.e., the second order contribution becomes a sizeable correction to the zeroth order contribution, which makes the Taylor series approach questionable.
 This problem could be relaxed by the use of higher order contributions to the QCD pressure; such are however currently not available from lattice QCD calculations including the charm quark.

-An alternative might be an application of functional QCD methods \cite{Fischer:2018sdj} which do not encounter any problems in the regime of large chemical potentials.
+Alternatively to the application of lattice susceptibilities might be the application of functional QCD methods \cite{Fischer:2018sdj} which do not encounter any problems in the regime of large chemical potentials and predict the existence of a CEP at $(\mu^{\text{CEP}}_{u/d},T^{\text{CEP}})\approx(200,110)$ MeV \cite{Gao:2020qsj}.
 The access to the phase structure in the whole $(\mu,T)$-plane could offer a consistent platform to investigate the cosmic trajectory at QCD temperatures, even though the truncations introduced in functional QCD methods would bring in some ambiguities on determining the phase structure quantitatively.

 Our final conclusion is that large lepton flavour asymmetries still allow for the possibility of a first-order cosmic QCD transition.
 Extending our study to sufficiently large lepton flavour asymmetries with the presently applied method described in \cite {Wygas:2018otj}, based on Taylor expansions around vanishing chemical potentials, is however not possible and further improvements are required.